snlDIU/mlzoomcamp_capstone2/README.md

 ## **Introduction**

-Welcome to the Boston House Pricing Prediction project!
-This repository is a part of the [Machine Learning Zoomcamp course Cohort 2023](https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master/cohorts/2023) by [Alexey Grigorev](https://github.com/alexeygrigorev), and it focuses on predicting housing prices in Boston using machine learning.
+This notebook is part of the capstone project for the Machine Learning Zoomcamp course Cohort 2023.
+[Cohort 2023 GitHub](https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master/cohorts/2023) by [Alexey Grigorev](https://github.com/alexeygrigorev).

-The dataset used for this project is sourced from [Kaggle](https://www.kaggle.com/datasets/vikrishnan/boston-house-prices).
+**The dataset used for this task is sourced from [Kaggle](https://www.kaggle.com/datasets/vikrishnan/boston-house-prices).**

-## **Objective**
+## **Problem Description**

+The task at hand involves predicting housing prices in Boston based on various features associated with towns or suburbs.
+This regression problem aims to create a machine learning model capable of providing accurate predictions for house prices.
+The dataset used in this project is sourced from Kaggle and contains information about 506 unique Boston towns or suburbs.

+### Dataset Details

+The dataset comprises 506 entries, each representing a unique town or suburb in Boston.
+It consists of 13 features for each entry, with the target variable being the house price.
+These features encompass a wide range of aspects such as crime rate, residential land proportions, business acreage, proximity to the Charles River, nitric oxide concentration, average number of rooms, and more.

+- **CRIM:** Per capita crime rate.
+- **ZN:** Proportion of residential land zoned for lots over 25,000 sq.ft.
+- **INDUS:** Proportion of non-retail business acres per town.
+- **CHAS:** Charles River dummy variable (1 if tract bounds river; 0 otherwise).
+- **NOX:** Nitric oxides concentration (parts per 10 million).
+- **RM:** Average number of rooms per dwelling.
+- **AGE:** Proportion of owner-occupied units built prior to 1940.
+- **DIS:** Weighted distances to five Boston employment centers.
+- **RAD:** Index of accessibility to radial highways.
+- **TAX:** Full-value property-tax rate per $10,000.
+- **PTRATIO:** Pupil-teacher ratio by town.
+- **B:** \(1000(Bk - 0.63)^2\) where \(Bk\) is the proportion of blacks by town.
+- **LSTAT:** Percentage of the lower status of the population.

+### Objective

-The primary goal of this project is to build a machine learning model capable of predicting housing prices based on various features associated with towns or suburbs in Boston.
+The primary goal is to build a robust machine learning model that, given the features mentioned above, accurately predicts the price of a house in Boston.
 The project involves data exploration, preprocessing, model building, evaluation, and selection.

-## **Exploring Machine Learning Models**
+### Exploring Machine Learning Models

 The project explores various machine learning models for regression tasks.
 The following models were trained and evaluated: